 The fascia is a finishing edge board which is installed around the outside of a home and is attached to the ends of the roof trusses.
 The fascia board covers the outside perimeter like a decorative molding piece around the area where the soffit forms the ceiling.
 It provides a smooth continuous appearance to the edge of the roof.

-Soffit is the covering which forms a ceiling on the underside of the roof in the area that extends beyond the walls of a home.
+Soffit ceiling is the covering that forms a ceiling on the underside of the roof in the area that extends beyond the walls of a home.
 Simply put, it covers the gap between the wall and the fascia, also referred to as the eave.
 It can also cover the underside of arches, stairways and balconies.
+Learn more about soffit ceilings by reading our ultimate guide to soffit ceilings.

 The frieze or frieze board is a trim board that runs along the top of the house’s wall, forming a corner with the soffit.